hypertelia/hypertelia.github.io/_posts/2024-03-26-cycle-route-planning-services.md

 Without judgement and just for comparison, below are a collection of routes offered up by various services for a short 'Kentmere to Coniston' ride.

+_Note that some of these offer preferences as to the type of bike being ridden and I've left this as whatever the default is._

 ## Ordnance Survey ##

 ![](/img/gpx/os.png)